tshepang/blog/content/Zombies of Mass Destruction (2010).md

 **cons**

 -   The treatment of the zombie side of things is really shitty.
-Perhaps it\'s a lack of a budget, but it\'s done so bad, with bad make-up, and shitty horror movie happenings.
+Perhaps it's a lack of a budget, but it's done so bad, with bad make-up, and shitty horror movie happenings.